GedeWiraWasistha/ObesityRisk/README.md

 ## Modeling
 I have employed various algorithms including Decision Tree, Random Forest, AdaBoost, Gradient Boosting, XGBoost, CatBoost, and LGBM.
-After thorough evaluation based on accuracy rates and ROC-AUC scores, I've identified Gradient Boosting and LGBM as the top-performing algorithms.
+After thorough evaluation based on accuracy rates and ROC-AUC scores, I've identified LGBM as the top-performing algorithms.
-Consequently, these two algorithms will undergo a hyperparameter tuning process to determine the optimal parameters.
+Consequently, these algorithms will undergo a hyperparameter tuning process to determine the optimal parameters.

 ## Predictions on Data Test
 I proceeded to perform predictions on the 'test.csv' data using the pre-tuned LGBM model.
 The structure of the columns in the 'test.csv' data